Optimal Policies Tend to Seek Power: Certain environmental symmetries produce power-seeking tendencies

-Recurrent state distributions (\textsc{rsd}s) generalize these deterministic graphical cycles to our potentially stochastic setting.
-They simply record how often the agent tends to visit a state in the limit of infinitely many time steps.
+Starting from $\start$, consider the cycles which the agent can reach.
+Recurrent state distributions ({\rsd}s) generalize deterministic graphical cycles to potentially stochastic environments. {\rsd[R]}s simply record how often the agent tends to visit a state in the limit of infinitely many time steps.